If you are looking for ways to improve your keto meal prep while keeping it healthy, you have come to the right place!

 Serving: 1 Tbsp.
 70 kcal, 7g Fat, 0g Pro, 1g Carb, 0g Fiber, 35mg Sodium

 A ‘crema’ is a loose mayo, or a combination of egg yolk, a pinch of water, and oil.
+Because yolks and oil are pure delicious fat, the emulsion of these two creates a perfect keto sauce and ingredient.
 By adding your favorite herbs like parsley and cilantro, along with a pinch of lemon juice, you’ll get a slightly creamy and flavorful sauce.
-Add this to your eggs in the morning, or as a decoration on top of your Trifecta Keto Meals!
+Add this to your eggs in the morning, or as a garnish on top of your Trifecta Keto Meals!

 Serving: 1 Tbsp.
 60kcal, 6g Fat, 0g Pro, 1g Carb, 0g Fiber, 10mg Sodium